-During the period, the ESFA and Local Authority ('LA') grants received totalled to £6,813k.
-Other income included within restricted funds totalled £384k.
-Restricted fund expenditure totalled £6,987k.
-This relates to the new front of house block being constructed in the current year.
+During the period, the ESFA and Local Authority ('LA') grants received totaled to £7,100k.
+Other income included within restricted funds totaled £834k.
+Restricted fund expenditure totaled £7,625k.

-The main source of unrestricted income is catering income, totalling to £163k.
-The net surplus for the year was £200k.
+The main source of unrestricted income is catering income, totaling to £233k.
+The net surplus for the year was £300k.

 Most of the Academy's income is obtained from the ESFA in the form of recurrent grants, the use of which is restricted to particular purposes.
-The grants received from the ESFA during the 12 month period ended 31 August 2021 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.
+The grants received from the ESFA during the 12 month period ended 31 August 2022 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.